FearlessOne07/Spectrum/README.md

 Made using [raylib](https://github.com/raysan5/raylib).

-The "heart-ui" and "power-ups" texture are modified versions of these [assets](https://gvituri.itch.io/space-shooter)
+The "heart-ui" and "power-ups" textures are modified versions of these [assets](https://gvituri.itch.io/space-shooter)